Rushyverse/api/README.md

 ### Commands

-In `RushyServer` class, the method `registerCommands` can be used to register the [implemented commands](src/main/kotlin/io/github/rushyverse/api/command) from API.
+In `API` class, the method `registerCommands` can be used to register the [implemented commands](src/main/kotlin/io/github/rushyverse/api/command) from API.

 ```kotlin